deltachat/chatmail/www/src/privacy.md

 - does not store Internet addresses ("IP addresses"),

-- does not process IP addresses in ways which could relate them to email addresses.
+- does not process IP addresses in relation to email addresses.

-Due to the lack of personal data processing we may not need to provide a privacy policy.
+Due to the resulting lack of personal data processing this chatmail server may not require a privacy policy.

-Nevertheless, we provide more legal details below to make life easier for data protection specialists and lawyers scrutinizing chatmail operations.
+Nevertheless, we provide legal details below to make life easier for data protection specialists and lawyers scrutinizing chatmail operations.